top of page

 The wounded soldiers had a radio and they knew that the whole world was talking about Azovstal.
 The wounded believed that they would be buried under the ruins of Azovstal as there were constant bombardments.
 The Russians were dropping tons and tons of bombs.
 They were exploding.
 It was horrible!

-Then the commander told the defenders that their commander in chief had ordered that they had to stop their resistance because the life of the soldiers was the most important thing.
+Then the commander told the defenders that their commander in chief had ordered them to stop their resistance because the life of the soldiers was the most important thing.
 The defenders were told that they should come out.
 That was their destiny.
-They were told that they would be prisoners from three to four months.
+They were told that they would be prisoners for three to four months only.
 On 17th of May the list of the names of those who would have to leave with the first group was read out.
 Kostyantyn was in this group.
 They were led out.
 When the defenders approached the Russians, they were examined.
 The backpacks that the Russians liked were taken away from them.
 Then the Red Cross.
-But they did not examine the defenders.
-Then the defenders were put onto buses and the buses started off.
+But the Red Cross did not examine them.
+After that the defenders were put onto buses and the buses set off.
 Where to?
 Nobody knew.
 Captivity is suspense.
 You get into the enemy’s hands and you know that the enemy is vicious.
 This group of Mariupol defenders was taken to Olenivka.

 That was something horrific!
 Olenivka was Correctional Facility No.120.
-Olenivka has been controlled by the unlawful self-proclaimed Donetsk People’s Republic since 4th of September 2014 but then the Russians decided to use it for Ukrainian POWs and turn it into a filtration camp.
-When the POWS from Azovstal were brought there they were thoroughly examined.
-They were ordered to take off all their clothes, everything was checked and then the Russians took whatever they wanted.
+It had been controlled by the unlawful self-proclaimed Donetsk People’s Republic since 4th of September 2014 but then the Russians decided to use it for Ukrainian POWs and turn it into a filtration camp.
+When the POWS from Azovstal were brought there they were examined thoroughly.
+They were ordered to take off all their clothes, everything was checked and then the Russians helped themselves to whatever they wanted.
 Kostyantyn had half a kilo of sugar and it was confiscated.
 If anyone protested, the Russians would just cut the thing to pieces.
-Then the POWs were brought to a barrack that could take 200 people.
+Then the POWs were brought to a barrack with capacity for 200 people.
 The Russians put 525 people there.
 There were no beds and prisoners had to sleep on the floor.
-There was a small primitive stove there.
-There was no water.
+There was a small primitive stove and no water.
 At the beginning, water would be brought in in small 60-80 litre canisters and later the Russians installed 100 litre tanks.
-The water was brought from some lake, but the prisoners had to drink it in order not to die of dehydration.
+The water was brought from some lake and the prisoners had to drink it in order not to die of dehydration.
 There was no food just a few crumbs so that the prisoners would not die.
-If there was tea, then not more than 100grams and without sugar.
+If there was tea, then not more than 100 grams and without sugar.
 The prisoners lacked glucose so many fainted.
 A 100 gram piece of bread had to last for the whole day.
 Occasionally, even less than 100 grams.
 Besides there was never fresh bread.
-It was usually stale bread.
+It was usually stale.
 Russians served POWs prison soup, that is gruel with fish heads in it.
-And on top of that there were constant interrogations.
+And on top of that there were the constant interrogations.

-Typical questions were: "Why did you join the army?" and "Where did you serve?"
-The Russians tried to find the weak link, tried to find out who was weak and who was strong.
+Typical questions were: "Why did you join the army?" and "Where did you serve?".
+The Russians tried to find a weak link, tried to find out who was weak and who was strong.
 Who would report and who wouldn’t.
 Kostyantyn spent a whole month in Olenivka.
 Every day there were interrogations.
 Some prisoners were taken away, some were left.

 On 6th of March 2023 the POWs were lined up and told: “You have 5 minutes to get ready.”
-The prisoners believed that they would be taken to some other prison and indeed from that place there were very seldom POW exchanges and usually it would be just one or two people.
+The prisoners believed that they would be taken to some other prison and indeed from that place there were very seldom any POW exchanges, and if so usually it would be just one or two people.
 But nearly 70 were lined up.
-When a Russian journalist from Russian TV came up to ask the POWs how their lives at Olenivka were, the prisoners understood that they would be exchanged.
+When a Russian TV journalist came up to ask the POWs how their lives at Olenivka were, the prisoners understood that this meant they would be exchanged.
 It is hard to explain what they felt.
-They wanted to believe in the best but at the same time it was hard to believe.
+They wanted to believe in the good news but at the same time it was hard to believe.

 There were tears in the eyes of POWs.
 Their souls were screaming!
 Kostyantyn pinched himself to check whether he was dreaming or was it for real?
 Then volunteers came up to the defenders of Mariupol, gave them Ukrainian state flags and everyone shouted: “Glory to Ukraine!”.
 People hugged each other.
 Everyone had the feeling that he had never been forgotten, that they were liberated from Russian captivity.
 It was impossible to put these feelings into words.
 It was like being born a second time.
 Everyone realized that it was not for nothing that they had fought, then became POWs.
 It wasn’t for nothing that they had survived Russian captivity!